n8n-io/n8n-docs/docs/source-control-environments/using/push-pull.md

 * n8n overwrites the entire variables and tags files.
 * If a credential already exists, n8n overwrites it with the changes, but doesn't apply these changes to existing credentials on pull.

-!!! note "Manage credentials with an external secrets vault"
+/// note | Manage credentials with an external secrets vault If you need different credentials on different n8n environments, use [External secrets](/external-secrets/).
-	If you need different credentials on different n8n environments, use [External secrets](/external-secrets/).
+///